 See also: Fastest VPNs

-OVPN’s network offers 83 servers in 26 locations.
+OVPN’s network offers 118 servers in 32 locations.
 That’s significantly less than most.
-But remember, OVPN is new.
-They also own all of their servers and all of their servers run from RAM (volatile memory) – that means that nothing is ever written to disc.
+However, OVPN also owns all of its servers and they all run from RAM (volatile memory) – that means that nothing is ever written to disc.
 This is very good for user privacy.

 Apps: What devices work with OVPN?

-OVPN supports more device types than most other VPN providers.
-OVPN supports:
+OVPN supports more device types than most other VPN providers: